100 Florida Trails®

 Our route now runs west along Periwinkle Way to Causeway Blvd. to the Causeway and a loop back to the Visitor Center.

-Returning west from the Lighthouse to the Causeway is an easy ride past homes and light commercial areas.
-Over a couple of boardwalks at canals.
-Mostly unshaded.
-At Causeway Blvd. is a busy intersection with a crossing guard directing traffic (again, no traffic lights on Sanibel).
+Returning west from the Lighthouse to the Causeway is an easy, mostly unshaded ride past homes and light commercial areas.
+A couple of boardwalks cross over canals.

 From Periwinkle, a path goes north on the east side of Causeway Blvd.
 You can bike back to the mainland on the shoulder across the Causeway, but the path continues to the right, parallel to the Causeway.
 It passes the Sanibel boat ramp and goes under the causeway, then turns south on the west side of Causeway Blvd. to return to the Visitor Center.